avillapalos/chat-nestjs-api/README.md

 - Authorization: here, we could have 2 roles: ADMIN and USER.
   - ADMIN for creating Rooms and Users.
   - USER for add theirshelves to a chat room, or to send a message to a room.
-- Fix many to many issue, as currently is not possible to save related user and room at endpoint `/POST /room/:roomId/user/:userId`
 - Add pagination to GET List Messages endpoint, and also Criteria pattern for filtering

 # Endpoints